gitter-lab/pathway-parameter-advising/README.md

 In general, these scripts have only been tested in a Linux environment initially.

 ## Installation
-Pathway parameter advising can be download from either PyPi or Github.
+Pathway parameter advising can be download from either PyPI or Github.

-This package includes example data and scripts to manage reference pathways and aid in performing graphlet decomposition which are not a part of the binary Python package in PyPi.
+This package includes example data and scripts to manage reference pathways and aid in performing graphlet decomposition which are not a part of the binary Python package in PyPI.
 Therefore, it is recommended to download the package source.

-### PiPy download instructions
+### PyPI download instructions
 In order to download all example scripts and data with pathway parameter advising, run `pip` using the following flags:
 > `pip download --no-deps --no-binary :all: pathwayParameterAdvising`